vasupradharamac/novacrm-onboarding/README.md

 An end-to-end agentic onboarding system that automates customer onboarding for NovaCRM's CS team — from deal notification email to Rocketlane project creation and Slack channel setup.

-Built as a Forward Deployed Engineer take-home assignment for [Rocketlane](https://rocketlane.com).

 ---

 ## What it does